Skip to main content

 Jacksonville, FL, 32202

-And mail a copy of the Petition, Affidavit, Order, and Certificate of Eligibility to the State Attorney’s Office at:
+Mail a copy of the petition, affidavit, order, and Certificate of Eligibility to the State Attorney’s Office at:

 State Attorney’s Office